-Click onto a highlighted word to see the videos and text on the blog.
+Click onto any blue letter, number or symbol to see the videos and text on the blog.

 Key Associated Verses (All dates are from Scofield Study Bible)

 Matthew 1:23-25 New American Standard Bible (NASB) (4 B.C.)

 23 “Behold, the virgin shall be with child and shall bear a Son, and they shall call His name Immanuel,” which translated means, “God with us.”

 24 And Joseph awoke from his sleep and did as the angel of the Lord commanded him, and took Mary as his wife, 25 but kept her a virgin until she gave birth to a Son; and he called His name Jesus.

 Note: 1:23 virgin.
 Scholars sometimes dispute whether the Hebrew term in Is.
 7:14 means “virgin” or “maiden.”
 Matthew is quoting here from the LXX which uses the unambiguous Gr. term for “virgin” (see note on Is.
 7:14).
 Thus Matthew, writing under the Spirit’s inspiration, ends all doubt about the meaning of the word in Is.
 7:14.
 Immanuel.
 Cf. Is.
 8:8, 10.
 (Mac Arthur Study Bible note)

 Isaiah 7:14 New American Standard Bible (NASB) 742 B.C.

 14 Therefore the Lord Himself will give you a sign: Behold, a virgin will be with child and bear a son, and she will call His name Immanuel.